fjcorona/spring-boot-user-endpoint/README.md

 ![create-hibernate](pictures/database/create-hibernate.png)

-As it was mentioned, data types are made according to the values they are feed wit.
+As it was mentioned, data types are made according to the values they are feed with.
 We can observe too that `VARCHAR` fields get by default 255 length.
-The definition of the files as `NOT NULL` or `PRIMARY KEY`are not from the SQL file, but there are from the abbotations in the been, as we will see in the nest section.
+The definition of the files as `NOT NULL` or `PRIMARY KEY`are not from the SQL file, but there are from the annotations in the been, as we will see in the next section.

 [![go-up](pictures/go-up.png)](#menu)